-Personnel should all endeavour to deal fairly with the Company's customers, suppliers, competitors and the other Personnel of the Company.
+Directors, employees, and officers should all endeavour to deal fairly with the Company's customers, suppliers, competitors and the other employees of the Company.
 No one at the Company should take unfair advantage of anyone through illegal conduct, concealment, manipulation, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice.
-Equal Opportunity